Trump pleads not guilty in classified documents indictment

 Former President Trump pleaded not guilty Tuesday to charges on 37 counts following a Department of Justice indictment alleging he violated both the Espionage Act and obstructed justice in taking classified records from his presidency and refusing to return them.

-Trump, who is the odds-on favorite to win the 2024 GOP presidential primary, previewed in a conversation with conservative radio host Howie Carr how he would plead.
+Trump, who is the odds-on favorite to win the 2024 GOP presidential primary, had told conservative radio host Howie Carr earlier in the week how he would plead.

-“I just say, ‘not guilty.’
+“I just say, ‘Not guilty.’
 I didn’t do anything wrong.
 I did nothing wrong.
 Presidential Records Act.
 It’s not even a criminal event.
 There’s no criminality here.
-It’s ridiculous,” Trump said during the interview.
+It’s ridiculous,” Trump said in the Monday interview.

 The arraignment was held before Magistrate Judge Jonathan Goodman, though Judge Aileen Cannon, who oversaw Trump’s earlier challenge to the Mar-a-Lago investigation, is slated to oversee subsequent hearings in the case.